jnoms/SAT/README.md

 ![`poetry run .github/tmp/sat_codex.py struc_find_motif -h`](.github/img/struc_find_motif.png)

 # SAT struc_extract_chains
 This subcommand extracts one or more chains from an input structure, and writes them to a new pdb file.
-The desired chains should be input as a comma-delimited list.
+The desired chains should be input as a comma-delimited string.
 <!-- RICH-CODEX hide_command: true -->
 ![`poetry run .github/tmp/sat_codex.py struc_extract_chains -h`](.github/img/struc_extract_chains.png)